 How much debt is acceptable for a college student?

-Generally, it depends on the student's eligibility, from the federal government's loans. on which 20 term years where the payment will be around $150 per month.
-A look into the Bureau of Labour statistics unveiled that it's the same amount a household pays for their used car. which can be slightly more than 1/10 of average housing expenses.
+Generally, it depends on the student's eligibility.
+For the Federal Loans of 20 years term, it is acceptable when the payment will be around $150 per month.
+A look into the Bureau of Labour Statistics unveiled that it's the same amount a household pays for their used car which can be slightly more than 1/10 of average housing expenses.